Page7.315

 STRAIGHT-IN PROCEDURES

----Reverse alphabetical letters Z and then Y when similar approaches are to the same runway
+---Reverse alphabetical letters Z and then Y when similar approaches are to

 ---(See figure 5-5) Multiple Approaches